mj3b/juno/jira_ai_agent_documentation.md

 ## Installation and Setup

-The installation and setup process for the Jira AI Analytics Agent is designed to accommodate various deployment scenarios while maintaining security best practices and operational reliability.
+The installation and setup process for the JUNO is designed to accommodate various deployment scenarios while maintaining security best practices and operational reliability.
 The system supports both development and production deployment configurations with comprehensive documentation and automated setup procedures that minimize configuration complexity.

 ### System Requirements and Prerequisites